Ipasky/aws-minecraft-modded-server/README.md

 ## 5 - Connect via SSH
 After launching the instance, wait a few minutes for it to finish setting up.
 Once it’s ready, go to the **Instances** section and you should see your new server running:

 ![alt text](img/image-9.png)

 Select the instance and click on the **"Connect"** button in the top bar.
 In the **SSH client** section, AWS will show you an example command to connect via SSH using the `.pem` key file you downloaded earlier:

 ![alt text](img/image-10.png)

 Copy that command and open **MobaXterm** (or any other SSH terminal) on your local machine.
 Paste the command into the terminal and voilà — you're in!

 ![alt text](img/image-11.png)

-Just make sure that when you run the command:
-- You are **in the same folder as your `.pem` file**,
-  **OR**
-- You specify the **full path** to the `.pem` file in the command.
+Just make sure that when you run the command you are **in the same folder as your `.pem` file** or you specify the **full path** to the `.pem` file in the command.
 <br></br>